Posted on Sept 9th, 2019 | By WayKen Rapid Manufacturing

 The Result Fits You Perfectly

 I'm sure all of you have bought anything: let's say, clothes, boots, furniture, etc. just to see that it doesn't fit as perfectly as you would like.
-Same things can be said for phones, cars, and appliances.
+The same things can be said for phones, cars, and appliances.
 Perhaps there is a feature you'd like to have but it wasn't accounted for in the mass production.
 Up until now, all we could do was simply choose one of the mass products that could fit us better or we would just bear with it.

 Rapid Product Development Makes Automated Lines Less Efficient